spotinst/help/src/docs/elastigroup/tools-integrations/elastic-mapreduce/import-elastic-mapreduce-task-nodes.md

 <img src="/elastigroup/_media/import-emr-03.png" />

-> Tip: EMR Master and Core node instance groups must always have at least one instance running to avoid cluster termination.
+> Tip: EMR Primary and Core node instance groups must always have at least one instance running to avoid cluster termination.
 It is highly recommended to avoid running them on single spot instances by either setting the Target capacities to more than one instance or setting the Lifecycle to On-Demand.

 If you are wrapping an environment, you only need to configure the Task Instance Groups.